 Answers to Common Questions about Adoption

 As a birth parent, placing a child into adoption is a big decision.
 You can make a loving family very happy, but it’s important to learn everything you can about adoption so that you feel confident moving forward.
-Below, you will find answers to some common questions about process for birth parents.
+Below, you will find Birth Parent FAQs – frequently asked questions about the FL adoption process for birth parents.

 Adoption can place your child with loving parents who are eager to build a family.
 Unplanned pregnancies are difficult situations, and you will need to think carefully about the future before making a decision as to what to do.
 During the adoption process, you will be provided financial support and access to high-quality medical care to facilitate a safe, successful birth.

 Yes, we can arrange a meeting if you would like to meet the adoptive parents.
 You can also choose the adoptive family yourself if you wish during the adoption planning.
 We will show you profiles and take special consideration of your preferences.
 View some of our waiting families here.

 Yes!
 Absolutely, it is important to us that you feel comfortable with the adoption.
 Our adoption specialists will work closely with you to create a personalized adoption plan that satisfies your unique needs and preferences.
 You are in total control.